department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 - Avoid using dynamic content within the middle of a sentence to future-proof the card for translation.

 Note: the blue [Featured content](https://design.va.gov/components/featured-content) component, which is the only card-like element represented in Drupal, is meant to act as a callout for the most important information on the page.
 It should not be considered a card unless it contains dynamic content and a call to action.

+### Design specifications

+Cards are responsive to the width of the viewport and their parent container.
+Cards should have at least 8px white space (margins) on the left and right sides.
+Use 16px margins on the top and bottom sides if the card is appearing in a sequence with other cards.
+Starting with a mobile-first design is recommended.

+**Mobile**

+- Card maximum width = 304px
+- Card minimum width = 280px

+**Desktop**

+- Card maximum width = 648px
+- Card minimum width = 440px

 ### Accessibility considerations